kahlil/grunt-guides/scripts/01-getting-started.md

 Type `grunt concat` into the terminal and watch what happens.

 Grunt gives us a pretty output about what it is doing.
 Grunt says it executed the concat task and created a new file in js/prod called main.js.

+If you open that file in editor like this you will see that all the files have been put together to one single file.

 ## Errors